How Much Does A POS System Cost? Avoid Hidden Fees For Your Small Business

 5. Industry-Specific Features

-Specialized industries require very specific POS functions, one that you may have to pay extra for.
+Specialized industries require very specific POS functions, ones that you may have to pay extra for.

 For example, catering businesses need a way to book appointments, take pre-orders, and charge deposits for services.
-Revel has catering-specific features to handle all of these niche industry needs.
+TouchBistro has catering-specific features to handle all of these niche industry needs.

 6. Gift Card & Loyalty Programs

-Offering gift cards and loyalty programs are a great way to capture customer interest, re-engage customers who haven’t interacted with your business in a while, and can be used for marketing campaigns.
+Offering gift cards and loyalty programs is a great way to capture customer interest, re-engage customers who haven’t interacted with your business in a while, and can be used for marketing campaigns.

-Clover includes a gift card and loyalty program in all subscription plans.
+Clover includes a gift card and loyalty program on all subscription plans, while Lightspeed offers an excellent loyalty program on higher-level plans.

 7. Marketing Tools